History of DVS

 In the past two years, the administration worked with the City Council to:

-Veterans' mental health has also played a large role in First Lady Chirlane McCray's Mental Health Roadmap, earning praise from veterans' mental health leaders and advocates.
-Also, working in partnership with the City Council, the Mayor and Speaker have enlarged and appointed new members to the City's Veterans Advisory Board.
+has also played a large role in First Lady Chirlane McCray's Mental Health Roadmap, earning praise from veterans' mental health leaders and advocates.
+Also, working in partnership with the City Council, the Mayor and Speaker have expanded the Veterans Advisory Board

 Now as the Department of Veterans Services, the City will have the capacity to develop a sustainable, long-term strategy grounded in City leadership, public-private partnerships, and community engagement.
 Executing this strategy will yield the robust program development, direct services, research, policy and advocacy work needed to leverage the strengths and support the needs of the burgeoning population of over 210,000 veterans and their family members in New York City.